BigFM: FM Frequencies

-Controversy
+Controversies

 The creators of bigFM had always been using practices that were rated by observers as nonsense or meaningless.
 In one case in 2016 this also led to a criticism of the national institute for communication Baden-Wuerttemberg at the marketing practice of the transmitter.

 One of the station's most controversial actions took place in summer 2017.
-Breakfast DJ Rob Green attempted to send a WhatsApp message to Marlen Gröger, who he expected to be a newsreader for DASDING.
+Rob Green attempted to send a WhatsApp message to Marlen Gröger, who he claimed was a newsreader for DASDING.
 Its content stated that if she could leave the studio immediately even when she was reading out the news on that station, she would get a job on "Germany's biggest morning show".
 That message was finally sent at 7:31am that day.

 The message was as follows (originally in German):Hey Marlen, wenn du jetzt LIVE während deiner Nachrichten hinschmeißt, hab ich nen Job für dich in Deutschlands biggster Morningshow auf BigFM!
-Wir hören dich gerade!It turned out that the person who read the newscast at the time on DASDING was Athene Pi Permantier, not Marlen.
-In addition, Marlen had already finished her contract with DASDING for quite some time and was now working at BigFM.
+Wir hören dich gerade!It turned out that the person who read the newscast at the time on DASDING was Athene Pi Permantier, not Gröger.
+In addition, Gröger had already finished her contract with DASDING for quite some time and was now working at BigFM.

 The radio station's production team posted an image of the act as its proof, however it caused some major backlash, with Facebook users calling the act "fake news", "scam" and questioning the station's journalistic ethic.
 Moreover, Baden-Württemberg Foundation decided to cancel the media partnership with BigFM for an event against fake news, false reports and fake information.
 The radio station later issued an apology saying they were sorry for this cancellation, but assured it was completely about "introducing a new good journalist" alone, and argued that the term of "fake news" was highly questionable, since Rob Green's show was entertainment-oriented, not hard news-oriented.
 In the comment section under some of the event's reports, some users said the action was not good, but described the excitement as "exaggerated."
 It was also noted that Marlen Gröger could not read Rob's message whatsoever during the live newscast.
 After investigating this view was confirmed by the Landesanstalt für Kommunikation Baden-Württemberg (LFK).
 There is also no violation of the state media law.
 The LFK accused the media criticism website Übermedien.de for "mistakenly" reporting about the bigFM action.

 Webradios

-In addition to the four main BigFM streams, BigFM also provides 22 webradios including:
+In addition to the four main BigFM streams.